-Liquidity risk is the risk that the Company will have insufficient funds to meet its liabilities.
+Liquidity risk is the risk that the Company will have insufficient funds to meet its liabilities and market risk is the risk of loss that results from changes in market rates (e.g. interest rates).
 This is managed by Scottish Power's Treasury department, who are responsible for arranging banking facilities on behalf of the Company.
-If any necessary funding is required, it is obtained via credit facilities already in place.
+The Company produces short-term rolling cash flow requirements and if necessary any required funding is obtained via ScottishPower credit facilities already in place.